VeldEnDuin/VeldEnDuin.github.io/en/covid/current.md

 In concrete terms, our second residents can continue to come.
 In addition, our rental accommodations are now also open and campers and caravans with their own sanitary facilities are again welcome.

-The communal facilities (sanitary facilities, laundromat, ...) must still remain closed.
+The communal facilities (sanitary facilities, laundromat, ...) are currently still closed.
+These will open again on March 15th.

 Non-essential travel to and from abroad is prohibited from January 27 to April 1.